 Meaning and History

-The bottles of Löwenbräu indicate that the origins of the company date back to 1383.
-However, it is known from historical documents that there was no brewery at the place where it appeared in 1383.
+The bottles of Löwenbräu indicate that the company dates back to 1383.
+However, historical documents indicate that there was no brewery at the site when it appeared in 1383.
 After studying the archives, Helmuth Stahleder got a more realistic date: 1524.
-Then, the brewer Jörg Schnaitter moved to the seventeenth house on Löwengrube (at that time, it was called differently) to start beer production there.
-After 15 years, he moved out of there, but the enterprise remained and continued to develop, turning into a business in the 1850s to Munich’s largest brewery.
+Then, the brewer Jörg Schnaitter moved to the seventeenth house on Löwengrube (then called something else) to start beer production there.
+After 15 years, he moved out of there, but the enterprise remained and continued to develop, becoming Munich’s largest brewery in the 1850s.

 What is Lowenbrau?